hhas/SwiftAutomation/doc-source/5 type-mappings.md

 ### Numbers

+SwiftAutomation supports Swift's standard integer and floating-point types: `Int` and `UInt`, including their 8/16/32/64-bit sized variants (`Int8`, etc), `Float`, and `Double`, with `Int` and `Double` as the preferred formats.

-While the Apple Event Manager defines a range of numerical descriptor types with different bit-widths and formats, most applications normally use `typeSInt32` (`int`) and `typeIEEE64BitFloatingPoint` (`double`) only.
+The Apple Event Manager defines a similar range of descriptor types with different widths and formats, though most applications use `typeSInt32` (32-bit signed integer) and `typeIEEE64BitFloatingPoint` (`Double`) as standard.

-When packing a signed integer, SwiftAutomation will pack it either as a 32-bit signed integer (most preferred), 64-bit signed integer, or 64-bit float (least preferred), depending on the value's size.
-When packing a 32-bit unsigned integer, SwiftAutomation will pack it as a 32-bit signed integer if possible.
+Well-designed applications should accept any numeric descriptor type (coercing it when necessary), though to maximize compatibility across all application SwiftAutomation always packs Swift integers as `typeSInt32` if possible; only switching to `typeSInt64`/`typeUInt32`/`typeUInt64` (or `typeIEEE64BitFloatingPoint` if the `isInt64Compatible` option is false) for values that cannot fit into `typeSInt32`.

 If an `NSNumber` instance is supplied as a command parameter, SwiftAutomation will pack it as `typeBoolean` _if_ it can determine it represents a Boolean value, otherwise it will pack it as an integer or floating-point number according to its `objCType` property.
 (The `NSNumber` class cluster privately represents Boolean values as bridged `CFBoolean` (`__NSCFBoolean`) instances; however, its public `objCType` API does not distinguish between these and `char` values so SwiftAutomation cannot guarantee it will detect the correct type.
 If in doubt, cast the `NSNumber` to `Bool`/`Int`/`Double` first to ensure it packs as a specific type.)